If you are concerned about the way a charity is being run, we want to hear from you.

 Our Inquiry Policy sets out what you, the charity, and the public can expect from us.
 The Policy is designed to be helpful and easy to read, and we recommend that you have a look at this together with the rest of the information on this page before contacting us.

-Before you contact us, it is important that you read the following information first, as there are some instances where your concern should be sent instead to the charity or another body to be dealt with.
-The following are examples of the types of concerns that we do want to know about.
+Before you contact us, it is important that you read the information below first, as there are some instances where your concern should be sent instead to the charity or another body to be dealt with.

 Regulatory issues that we want to know about include: